tendermint/liquidity/x/liquidity/spec/02_state.md

     Msg        MsgDepositWithinBatch
 }
 ```

-## WithdrawMsgState for Batch Messages
+### WithdrawMsgState

-The `WithdrawMsgState` state defines the state of the withdraw message as it is processed in the next batch or batches.
+`WithdrawMsgState` defines the state of the withdraw message as it is processed in the next batch or batches.

-When a user sends a MsgWithdraw transaction to the network, it is accumulated in a batch.
-The `WithdrawMsgState` contains the state information about the message, if the transaction is executed, successfully matched, and if it will be deleted in the next block.
+When a user sends a `MsgWithdrawWithinBatch` transaction to the network, it is accumulated in a batch. `WithdrawMsgState` contains the state information about the message:

+- If the transaction is executed
+- If the transaction is successfully matched
+- If the transaction will be deleted in the next block

 ```go
 type WithdrawMsgState struct {